Creating Craft Documentation Video

 Remember that you can pause the recording, re-position the camera, and re-start the recording as a simple way of editing in-camera.
 If you do need to edit afterwards and are not experienced with this, please consult the resources section of this manual.

 The structure below is designed to help plan your video and reduce editing and postproduction workload, so that you can upload your material sooner.
+Please see also the example video for the crafts:

 Subject | To show in the shot | |